AlibabaCloudDocs/cdn/intl.en-US/EdgeScript/EdgeScript built-in functions/Request logic functions.md

 |Item|Description|
 |----|-----------|
 |Syntax|req\_uri\(\[pattern\]\)|
-|Parameters|pattern: compared with the match conditions.
-The following match types are supported:-   Brute-force algorithm: compares the values based on a brute-force algorithm.
+|Parameter|pattern: compared with the match conditions.
+The following match types are supported: -   Brute-force algorithm: compares the values based on a brute-force algorithm.
 This is the default match type.
 -   Regular expression: compares the values based on a regular expression. |
-|Examples|```
+|Example|```
 # req_uri
 say(concat('req_uri: ', req_uri()))
 if req_uri('/path1/path2') {